anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 In this example, the extension identified by `lunarNIC` is prepended to the names of both a JSON string and a JSON array.

+## Child JSON Values {#child_json_values}

+Prefixing of the extension identifier is not required of children of a prefixed JSON object defined by an RDAP extension.

 The following example shows this use with a JSON object.

     {